 Tip: Give a shout-out to your favorite local businesses on your social media while encouraging friends and family to use them as well.
 Positive word-of-mouth and personal recommendation is the strongest form of marketing a business can have, and one they will highly appreciate.
 Check out Facebook’s new recommendations feature to see which businesses your friends recommend locally and use this list of websites for where you can leave your own review.

 Make a donation in the person’s name to whichever charity, arts, school or endeavor they strongly support.
 While this is nothing new, here’s the extra mile approach: Take the time to give it the royal treatment by putting the donation letter sent from the charity into a fancy frame.

-Tip: Try these for meaningful action: Animal Rescue New Orleans (Animals), Tipitinas Foundation (Music) and Covenant House (Children).
-Or support a local start-up through Kickstarter.
+Tip: Try these for meaningful action: Animal Rescue New Orleans (Animals), Tipitinas Foundation (Music), and Covenant House (Children).
+Or support a local start-up by tossing a few bucks through Kickstarter.
 You can view some other great, local organizations by clicking here.